MicrosoftDocs/win32/desktop-src/FileIO/file-attribute-constants.md

 ---
-description: File attributes are metadata values stored by the file system on disk and are used by the system and are available to developers via various file I/O APIs. ms.assetid: ed9a73d2-7fb6-4fb7-97f6-4dbf89e2f156
+Description: File attributes are metadata values stored by the file system on disk and are used by the system and are available to developers via various file I/O APIs. ms.assetid: ed9a73d2-7fb6-4fb7-97f6-4dbf89e2f156
-title: File Attribute Constants (WinNT.h) ms.topic: reference ms.date: 07/23/2020
+title: File Attribute Constants (WinNT.h) ms.topic: reference ms.custom: snippet-project
+ms.date: 07/23/2020
 ---